Rag Doll (Peter Merkel Jr.): Fictional character biography

-The Six, with new members Jeannette and Bane, are hired to retrieve a card that supposedly gets its owner out of Hell "free".
+The Six, with new members Jeannette and Bane, are hired to retrieve a card that supposedly gets its owner out of Hell free.
 They are attacked by many supervillains who want the card, most acting under orders from Junior, a mysterious mob boss who controls the West Coast.
-In a confrontation, it is revealed that Junior is actually Rag Doll's sister Alex, who (after implied sexual abuse from their father) mutilated herself horrifically to "bring the ugly out where I can look at it".
+In a confrontation, it is revealed that Junior is Rag Doll's sister Alex.